shap-po/shappoli-docs/docs/types/power/receive_action.md

 }
 ```

-In this example, `sender_1`, `sender_2`, and `sender_3` will capture items from different game events and send them to the `router`, which will then filter the items and send them to the appropriate receiver based on the item type.
+In this example, `sender_1`, `sender_2`, and `sender_3` will capture items from different game events and send them to the `router`, which will then filter the items and send them to the appropriate receiver based on the item conditions.